FAQ Frequently Asked Questions - Read Before Posting!

 Will you add more things outside of the main formicarium story?

 Yes.
-Extra missions are a semi-regular feature when we're not in the throes of being close to a major update.
-They can be found from the "Other Modes" option on the main menu.
+Extra levels and new custom game maps are a semi-regular feature when we're not in the throes of being close to a major update.
+They can be found from the 'Arcade' menu.

 We might also add more event and demo levels.